 The Telomere Length Test is an assessment of “biological age”.
 Telomeres are sections of genetic material at the end of each chromosome whose primary function is to prevent chromosomal “fraying” when a cell replicates.
 As a cell ages, its telomeres become shorter.
 Eventually, the telomeres become too short to allow cell replication, the cell stops dividing and ultimately die – a normal biological process.
 The Telomere Test can determine the length of a patient’s telomeres in relation to the patient’s age.
 Therapies directed at slowing the loss of telomere length may slow aging and age-related diseases.

 Genetic testing through Genova Diagnostics can be used to evaluate genetic mutations in various systems including detoxification, bone health (osteoporosis), cardiovascular health, and immune function.
 If you understand what your genetic risks are you can then take steps to minimize their harmful effects.

-Dr. Stills offers many other specialized tests and continues to add the most up-to-date innovative testing that is both diagnostic and preventive.
+Dr. Steven Sabatier offers many other specialized tests and continues to add the most up-to-date innovative testing that is both diagnostic and preventive.
 Some examples of additional tests that are offered include but are not limited to: Heavy metal testing, Liver detoxification profile (associated with environmental sensitivities and hormone imbalances), Comprehensive Cardiac Screenings, Candida and Yeast Profiles, and Stool Bacteriology.